brodieaustin/building-300/index.markdown

 "You can say that," said another person, leading to a chorus of chuckles.

 "We're also keeping an eye out for my grandson.
 We got separated a ways back and thought maybe he had headed up here."
+The old man reached into an interior coat pocked and pulled out a picture.
+She was surprised to see it since he had never shown her his grandson's picture before.
+She caught a quick glimpse before it went around the circle of a young man with a big smile, who had his grandfather's eyes.

-One of the older participants in the circle learned forward, an older woman who had a course woven shawl drapped around her neck.
+One of the older participants held the picture up close to her eyes, moving it back and forth to bring it into focus.
+She slipped on a pair of crooked reading glasses to scrutinize it more.
+She put the glasses back back down and leaned forward, gripping the course woven shawl draped around her neck.
 "Hard to find folks in the town.
 You're lucky you haven't gotten separated from your granddaughter too."

 "True enough," the old man replied.
 "Is there anyway to locate people?"